hmcts/befta-fw/README.md

 as per behavioural requirements:

-DEFAULT_AUTO_VALUE: This is used to calculate a default automatic value in runtime for the below specific request fields:
+`DEFAULT_AUTO_VALUE`: This is used to calculate a default automatic value in runtime for the below specific request fields:
 `uid`: When this is the attribute name, the value is dynamically injected as the `id of the user` on behalf of which the test call is being delivered.